vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 There's now two in the group with lit torches.
 Ulysses hitting on Jinxia, lit torch to see her better.
 Fighter with Matheris not sure what to do.

 The group determines how to split up...
--- Matheris, Jinxia
+- Matheris, Jinxia
--- Ulysses, Hereist the Fighter
+ Ulysses, Hereist the Fighter

 Matheris asks Nathair how he handles himself in a fight.
 Nathair has a long sword, could go alone down another hallway?
--- Nathair down a third way.
+Nathair down a third way.
 Blow a whistle, yell, or roar if anything goes wrong.
 Sewer made of stonework.
 Small stone.
 Ulysses takes a dart from pack and uses Nathair crowbard to hammer it in.
 Matheris plans to hang a lantern, tells group to turn back when cant see light anymore.
 They briefly consider writing note on a card but pass and begin heading out.

 Theres a slight bit of wind down the tunnels, blows the torches some, but not blowing them out, just flickering here and there.
 With torches and lantern it lights well where they are at.
 Its very stinky, nasty water on the bottom.

-Left: Ulysses and Hereist
+- Left: Ulysses and Hereist
-Straight: Nathair
+- Straight: Nathair
-Right: Matheris and Jinxia
+- Right: Matheris and Jinxia

 Jinxia hops on Matheris back, basically blind without any light.

+_Jaxxen_

 Jaxxen casts Armor of Agathys for shielding.
 See a smaller tunnel to the right or main to the right.
 See footprints into smaller tunnel.
 Crouching down head right into the tunnel.
 Going further, see a light ahead.
 Stationary. slowly approaching sewer walls with cloak around me.

+_Matheris group_

 Ulysses and Hereist hear something walking towards them.
 Asks the fighter his name again.
 He whispers "Its Hereist."
 Should we go back?
 Ulysses thinks we should hide and go down tunnel.
 Hereist claims his armor is loud.